hugopendlebury/gribtoarrow/readme.md

 Having worked with Meteorologic data using the ECMWF tooling for a while I became familar with the structure of Grib files and many of the command line tools provided by ECMWF.
 However extracting the data was a pain due to having to rely on legacy c code written by someone who had left the company a while ago and was poorly structured and lacking in tests.
-In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested particulary well due to missing tools on the
-CI/CD servers and a black box executable program.
+In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested particulary well due to missing tools on the CI/CD servers and a black box executable program.

 GribToArrow was created to overcome these problems.
-Although it is currently built with a CMake file, it is anticipated that this can be changed to use a more modern backend with a pyproject.toml file to create a wheel which includes the dependencies and allows thorough testing, both of the module itself and any code using the library.
+It can be installed using CMAKE or in a more pythonic way using poetry.

 GribToArrow aims to abstract away the low level detail and create a python binding which exposes the data in arrow format.
 The Apache Arrow format is rapidly becoming a key component of most modern data eco-systems.
 Exposing the Grib data in a modern column based format allows for